 Description

 The Mass Central Rail Trail transforms a piece of Massachusetts railroad history into one of the state's most accessible and varied outdoor experiences.
-This 104-mile rail-trail follows the corridor of the former Massachusetts Central Railroad, creating a gentle pathway that welcomes hikers, cyclists, and walkers of all abilities through the heart of central Massachusetts.
+Stretching 104 miles across central Massachusetts, this rail-trail follows the corridor of the former Massachusetts Central Railroad, creating a gentle pathway that welcomes hikers, cyclists, and walkers of all abilities through the heart of the state.

 Planning Your Visit